lorenzopolidori/nextjs-reach-wallet-connect/README.md

 ## How to import reach stdlib in a nextjs project
 Nextjs web applications use Server Side Rendering (SSR) by default.
 This means that app dependencies are compiled and bundled in a node environment on the backend before generating the web pages and returning the HTML code to the browser.
 When doing so, the `window` object - that is normally available on a browser javascript environment - is not defined.

-Let's try this firts hand.
+Let's try this first hand.
 Let's create a simple nextjs app and install reach:

 ```bash
 npx create-next-app --use-npm